Jailtons7/my-memcache/README.md

 ```

 ## CLIENT
-In this project we don't implemented a client, but you can use a telnet client
+In this project we don't implement a client, but you can use a telnet client
 to connect to the server:

 ```shell